Vegan Rosh Hashanah Guide: How to Celebrate the Plant-Based Way

 Rosh Hashanah offers Jewish people an opportunity to start their year anew and is marked with celebrations of life and renewal.
 A special prayer service is held at synagogue and a shofar—usually made from a ram’s horn, so unfortunately not vegan—is blown to mark important parts of the service.

 Food is a central component to the holiday.
 Sweet foods like apples are traditionally enjoyed with honey and desserts are plentiful.
 Sweet foods are eaten as a symbol of hope for a “sweet new year” and challah is braided into a round shape to represent the past years of Jewish history connecting together.
+We hope this vegan holiday guide helps you celebrate in a way that aligns with your values!

-Vegan Alternatives to Apples & Honey
+Vegan Apples and Honey

-Honey is off the table for most vegans, but that doesn’t mean you need to pass on the sweet tradition of dipping apple slices!
+Honey from bees is off the table for most vegans, but that doesn’t mean you need to pass on the sweet tradition of dipping apple slices!
 Instead of honey, why no try apples & agave for a sweet new year!
 Or get fancy with some apples and date syrup!
 There are lots of vegan honey alternatives you can use, including:

 • Agave Nectar (our favorite because it looks, feels, and tastes almost exactly like honey)